Stuart Fielden: Wigan Warriors

 On 22 June 2006 Stuart made a shock switch from Bradford Bulls to join his old coach Brian Noble at Wigan Warriors.
 Wigan Warriors and Bradford Bulls agreed a transfer fee of £450,000 making it the most expensive cash only transfer of the Super League era.
 Stuart made his Wigan Warriors début against the Warrington Wolves on 23 June 2006 at the JJB Stadium.
-He was instrumental in helping his new club to avoid relegation in the remainder of the 2006 season, and he featured in the Tri-Nations tournament at the end of the season.
-During this tournament, in a match against Australia, he was involved in an altercation with Australian forward Willie Mason in which Mason punched Fielden, knocking him out.
+He was instrumental in helping his new club to avoid relegation in the remainder of the 2006 season.

-Fielden won caps for Great Britain while at Wigan Warriors in 2006 against New Zealand (3 matches), and Australia (2 matches).

 In the 2010 season however his form improved with the rest of the team that topped the league for most of the season.
 His performances were outstanding in a Wigan Warriors team that was again performing well.
 An iconic moment in the revival of Stuart Fielden happened on Sunday 15 August in a match against the Huddersfield Giants involving a bust up between Fielden and Huddersfield Giants' prop Keith Mason.
 Mason stamped on Fielden's ankle sparking a brawl which involved 'nearly all 26 players'.
 Mason seemed to want nothing to do with the incensed Fielden and Darrell Griffin took the fall for it.
 Subsequently, both men were sin binned.
 Fielden went on to have a fantastic game, playing like in his iconic aggressive style whilst at Bradford Bulls.

 He played in the 2010 Super League Grand Final victory over St. Helens at Old Trafford.

 Fielden took part in a boxing match, The Rumble by the Humber, against fellow rugby league player, Lee Radford which raised in excess of £60,000 for former team-mate Steve Prescott.
 He lost the fight after it was stopped in the second round.

 Fielden's 2011 season began with a slow start.
 He was ruled out of Wigan Warriors' opening fixture against St. Helens following a knee operation, but recovered in time for Wigan Warriors' next match against the Bradford Bulls.
 He did not feature in the World Club Challenge squad that faced St George Illawarra Dragons, and on 9 March was confirmed as needing another knee operation which would keep him sidelined for four months.

 Fielden played his final game for the Wigan Warriors against St. Helens in the final regular season home match of 2012.
 He was released by the Wigan Warriors at the conclusion of the season.